rtyera/ecm-example-ddd-java/README.md

-Example of Monorepo in Maven on Spring Boot, clean architecture, microservices, applying hexagonal architecture, CQRS, and Event Drive Design with RabbitMq.
+Example of Monorepo in Maven on Spring Boot, clean architecture, microservices, applying hexagonal architecture, CQRS, and Event Drive Design using RabbitMq.